spencerjauslander/mta-transit-performance/README.md

 This dashboard is a transportation reliability and root-cause monitoring tool, designed to see the historical performance of the MTA.

 Assists in answering three questions:
-* "How well have the MTA performed in the last five years?"
+* "How has the MTA performed over the last five years?"
 * "What has historically caused the most problems?"
-* "Have there been improvements with certain lines/incidents or is it the same throughout?"
+* "Have specific lines or incident categories improved, or has performance remained consistent"

 All from a single interactive view.